 How Much Does It Cost to Be a U.S. Citizen?
+(And Is it Worth it?)

-How much does it cost to go through the citizenship application process?
 Once you’re a citizen, you’ll never pay an immigration fee again.
-But until that day arrives, you’ll have to face fees.
-Here are some common scenarios you’ll find and what the current rates are for 2021.
+But until that day arrives, you’ll have to face fees, including the N-400 filing fee.
+Here are some common scenarios you’ll find and what the current rates are for 2024.

 Filing Fee for Form N-400